jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ## 1. Create a CodeCommit Repository
-First you'll need to create a CodeCommit on AWS.
-You can do it on AWS web console or you can just execute the following command.
+First you'll need to create a CodeCommit repo on AWS.
+This is required for hosting source files.
+Once AWS CodePipeline is set up later in this tutorial, Pipeline update will be triggered if you change any source file in this repo.
+You can do it on AWS web console or you can just execute the following command:

 ```bash
 aws codecommit create-repository --repository-name cloudguard-serverless-cicd-code-repo --repository-description "CloudGuard Serverless CICD Pipeline Demo Repo"
 ```

 Then you'll need to do 'git clone' via either SSH or HTTP.
 It'll be an empty repository first.
-Then you will need to download the source files (zip) into your local repo [here](https://github.com/jaydenaung/cloudguard-serverless-cicd-codepipeline/blob/master/dev-serverless.zip)
+Then you will need to download the source files (zip) into your local repo [here](https://github.com/jaydenaung/cloudguard-serverless-cicd-codepipeline/blob/master/dev-serverless.zip).
+These source files will be used to deploy your serverless function.

 - Unzip the source files (It will create a folder.
 You'll need to **move the files from that folder to root directory**.)
 - Remove the zip file (and the empty folder.)